cagery/GPEN/README.md

+# Converting GPEN Model to ONNX to Utilize MIGraphX for Inference

+This fork provides conversion of GPEN model from PyTorch to ONNX.
+It also provides HIP kernels for AMD GPUs converted from CUDA kernels provided. <br>
+The original README is below.

+---
-# GAN Prior Embedded Network for Blind Face Restoration in the Wild
+## GAN Prior Embedded Network for Blind Face Restoration in the Wild

 [Paper](https://arxiv.org/abs/2105.06070) | [Supplementary](https://www4.comp.polyu.edu.hk/~cslzhang/paper/GPEN-cvpr21-supp.pdf) | [Demo](https://vision.aliyun.com/experience/detail?spm=a211p3.14020179.J_7524944390.17.66cd4850wVDkUQ&tagName=facebody&children=EnhanceFace)